-1. The Divisional Graduate Council informs the Chancellor of the approval of the name change.
+- 1. The Divisional Graduate Council informs the Chancellor of the approval of the name change.
 If Graduate Council determines that the action does not involve a fundamental modification to the program, a change in the degree requirements, or a need for substantial new resources, the Chancellor favorably reviews the name change.
-If the Graduate Council determines that the action implicates substantive changes, the Divisional Graduate Council will ask CCGA to conduct an expedited review of the program.

-- 2. The campus transmits all materials from the responsible faculty members, Divisional Graduate Council, and Chancellor to CGGA for review.
-If CCGA concurs with the campus that the action is a "simple" name change, then systemwide review is complete, and the campus decision is final.
-If CCGA concludes that the name change implicates substantive changes to the program, it will conduct an expedited review.
-For expedited reviews, the campus must submit a full program proposal (as if the degree program is being proposed for the first time).
-The new program proposal must be approved by the Divisional Graduate Council before being submitted to CCGA for review. - 3.
-After approval by the Divisional Graduate Council, CCGA will conduct an expedited review with two reviewers, one external, and one internal.
-Elements required for new graduate degree proposals are listed in the CCGA Handbook, Procedures for Proposals for New Graduate Degree Programs, Format for the Graduate Degree Program Proposal.
+If the Graduate Council determines that the action implicates substantive changes, the Divisional Graduate Council will ask CCGA to conduct a review of the program. - 2.
+The campus transmits all materials from the responsible faculty members, Divisional Graduate Council, and Chancellor to CGGA for review.
+If CCGA concurs with the campus that the action is a "simple" name change, then systemwide review is complete and the campus decision is final.
+If CCGA concludes that the name change implicates substantive changes to the program, it will conduct a review.
+For such reviews, the campus must submit a full program proposal (as if the degree program is being proposed for the first time).
+The new program proposal must be approved by the Divisional Graduate Council before being submitted to CCGA for review.